 - Single tooth dental implant – $3000–$6000

-- Implant-supported bridge (replaces 2 -3 teeth) – $4000–$16,000
+- Implant-supported bridge (replaces two to three teeth) – $4000–$16,000

-- All-on-4 dental implants (replaces 1 arch of teeth) – $20,000–$50,000
+- All-on-4 dental implants (replaces all top or bottom teeth) – $20,000–$50,000

-- Implant-support dentures (replaces 1 arch of teeth) – $7000–$11,500
+- Implant-supported dentures (replaces all top or bottom teeth) – $7000–$11,500

-When you consider the longevity of dental implants, they become much more affordable than other options – not only will your dental implants cost less over the course of your lifetime (seeing as it’s a once-off expense), they’ll allow you to enjoy a better quality of life.
-With this in mind, it might be good to even look into dental financing if you can’t afford the cost of implants upfront.
+When you consider the longevity of dental implants, they become much more affordable than the other options.
+Not only will your dental implants cost less over the course of your lifetime, they’ll also allow you to enjoy a better quality of life.
+With this in mind, it might be good to look into dental financing if you can’t afford the up-front cost of implants.